Making a form

 Having no way for building a valid contact for now it will just throw an error.
 A few things compared to the previous example:

-1. We have only one way of building our model (build method) and its content is now an implementation detail
+- We have only one way of building our model (

-3. We have either an error or a valid contact.
+).
+This is important because these errors are specific to our builder, not to our result model - We have either an error or a valid contact.
 Compare to before where we could have both at the same time

 Properties

 Next step is to add contact attributes by declaring their equivalent into the builder.
-Let's add firstName and lastName and use the builder in the ViewModel:
+Let's add firstName

 struct ContactBuilder {